Birka grave Bj 581: Pushback, critique, and alternative interpretations

-Critiques of the conclusion that Bj 581 contains a female Viking warrior focus on the possibility that the weapons found in the grave should not be interpreted as possessions of the female individual found in the grave.
+Critiques of the conclusion that Bj 581 contains female skeletal remains of a Viking warrior focus on the possibility that the weapons found in the grave should not be interpreted as possessions of the female individual found in the grave.

-Fedir Androshchuk, archaeologist, in "Female Viking Revisited," Viking and Medieval Scandinavia, pointed out flaws in the archaeological methods, including both the failure to acknowledge the disturbed state of the Birka graves, and also Stolpe's assistance from nonprofessionals (farmers) doing excavation as well as note-taking and drawings.
-He also noted that the original sketch differed from later interpretive sketches of the grave and the effect of the stone removal on the grave contents.
-He believed Berit Vilkans' records showed a second body.
+Fedir Androshchuk pointed to a failure to acknowledge the disturbed state of the Birka graves, the effect of the stone removal on the grave contents, and Stolpe's assistance from nonprofessionals for excavation, note-taking and drawings.

 The term "warrior's grave" has been criticized; critics prefer the more neutral term, "weapons grave".
-In 1980, archaeologist Anne-Sofie Gräslund disagreed with interpreting the graves at Birka as warrior graves, arguing that it implies the deceased was a full time warrior, when it is likely that presence of many weapons represents a social elite.
+In 1980, Anne-Sofie Gräslund disagreed with interpreting the graves at Birka as warrior graves, arguing that it implies the deceased was a full time warrior, when it is possible that presence of many weapons represents a social elite.

-Judith Jesch critiqued the study's use of textual sources as well the failure to discuss alternative interpretations.
+Judith Jesch critiqued the study's use of textual sources, as well as the failure to discuss alternative interpretations.

 Response

 The authors responded to the criticism in a second article published in Antiquity that provided additional information about their methodology and reaffirmed their conclusion.
-Hedenstierna-Jonson stated that Hjalmar Stolpe was known for his meticulous note taking and careful documentation.
-Each bone found in the grave had been labelled "Bj 581" with India ink at the time of excavation.

 Hedenstierna-Jonson has stated that "Since [the site] was excavated in the 1870s, it has constantly been interpreted as a warrior grave because it looks like a warrior grave and it's placed by the garrison and by the hillfort," she says.
 "Nobody's ever contested it until the skeleton proved to be female, and then it was not a valid interpretation anymore."

+Hedenstierna-Jonson stated that Hjalmar Stolpe was known for his meticulous note-taking and careful documentation.
+Each bone found in the grave had been labelled "Bj 581" with India ink at the time of excavation.
+Hedenstierna-Jonson's team also compared the measurement of each bone from Birka Bj 581 to the measurements of every other bone that Stolpe excavated at Birka and ruled out the possibility that the Bj 581 bones had mistakenly come from another grave.

+Other scholars have pointed out that previous to the skeleton being identified as female, there was no hesitation to interpret the social status of the deceased as a high-ranking Viking warrior.